AthithyanAkilan/clrs/README.md

 # clrs
 CLRS Algorithms implementation in golang
+Each algorithm has their respective unit test case